jdcantrell/luggage/readme.md

 Here is the quick and dirty way to get going:

-`gem install camping-omnibus bcrypt-ruby kramdown`
+`gem install camping-omnibus rack_csrf bcrypt-ruby kramdown`

 Once you have done that download or clone the luggage repository and fire up a text editor modify config.yml to any reasonable value you can